Debugging slow bash startup files

 ...

-It looks like that works (the above is showing the start of my .bash_profile
+It looks like that works (the above is showing the start of my .bash_profile,

-).
+which is sourced from .bashrc).
 There is a lot of output there though, and we

 still don’t have any timing information.
 A little searching for variants of

-bash add timestamp to each line
+bash add timestamp to each line led me to an SO

 $ man ts